cfff226/gym-final-4/README.md

 * As a current gym member, I want the navigation to be simple and familiar, so that I can access any gym updates quickly.

+## Call Out

+* As a potential customer, I want to know that I am getting a good deal for my money, so that I am more likely to sign up.

+* As a website administrator, I would like the potential customer to be greeted with an offer, so that they are likely to move forward with signing up.

+## Call Out Button

+* As a potential customer, I want to see a large and clear sign up button, so I can easily claim my free months membership.

+* As a website administrator, I want to include a brightly coloured, large sign up button, so that the end user can easily sign up.

+## Contact Us

+* As a potential customer, I want to be able to send enquiries to the website administrators, so that my queries can be responded to.

+* As a website administrator, I want the end user to have the option to send in enquiries, so that I can respond to them.

+## Social media links

+* As an end user, I want to see all of the social media links listed in one place, so that I can navigate straight to them.

+* As a website administrator, I want the social media links to be advertised, so that the end user can look further into the gym across other platforms.